 Healing Properties

-The entire plant contains 1.3 percent potassium oxalate, oxalic acid, small amounts of anthraquinone glycosides, vitamin C, and iron salts.
+The plant contains 1.3 percent potassium oxalate, oxalic acid, small amounts of anthraquinone glycosides, vitamin C, and iron salts.
 Its properties are the following:

 Warning

 Never exceed the recommended dosage.
-We recommend throwing away the broth when taken boiled since it contains high amounts of oxalic acid.
+We recommend throwing away the broth when boiled since it contains high amounts of oxalic acid.
 Its use should be avoided with gout, arthritis, and kidney stones because of its high oxalic acid content.

 Wood Sorrel